SFZC-WebOps/cairn-pkm/_dev/notes/SETUP-GUIDE.md

 ### 5. Ready for Development

 Now you can:
-- Work on command specs in `_CAIRN/llm/commands/`
+- Work on command specs in `cairn-pkm/llm/commands/`
 - Create and refine example content
 - Test everything in Obsidian
-- When ready to release: `zip -r cairn-v1.0.0.zip CAIRN-dev`
+- When ready to release: `zip -r cairn-v1.0.0.zip Cairn-PKM-dev`

 ## Structure Notes

-- `_CAIRN/` contains the core system (distributed to users)
+- `cairn-pkm/` contains the core system (distributed to users)
 - Other folders contain examples (also distributed)
 - Obsidian Git backs everything up automatically
 - For releases, zip the entire vault